Supporting Neurodivergent Students: Classroom Design Strategies That Improve Behavior

 Students cannot meet expectations they do not understand.

-7. Create Safe Regulation Pathways
+7. Supporting Neurodivergent Students by Creating Safe Regulation Pathways

 Students need ways to recover from dysregulation that do not involve shame.